heervisscher/htl-examples/adobeio.md

 This feature enables you to make Adobe I/O api-calls, whereby all the plumbing is done for you.

-Follow (this article)[https://blogs.adobe.com/experiencedelivers/uncategorized/calling-api-adobe-o/] to setup your integration on Adobe I/O
+Follow this article to setup your integration on Adobe I/O: https://blogs.adobe.com/experiencedelivers/uncategorized/calling-api-adobe-o/

+Once this is done you need to configure "ACS AEM Commons - Adobe I/O Integration Configuration" via /system/console/configMgr The values need to be copied for the integration on https://console.adobe.io.
+The private key needs to be copied include the header and footer lines (BEGIN PRIVATE KEY / END PRIVATE KEY) Login claims can be found under the JWT-tab, values are like https://ims-na1.adobelogin.com/s/ent_campaign_sdk

+Once this is done, you can configure the endpoints you want to use, an example is displayed here.